hero media

 Broken Hill is full of opportunities to take a step back in time, and here’s another one.
 From its fifties-style furniture to its checkerboard floors, Bell’s Milk Bar will give you all the Grease feels.

-So get that hair combed back, swagger on in to sit among the chrome fittings, and order one of the 50 traditional-style milkshakes and soda spiders on the menu.
-Afterwards, pop by the Milk Bar Museum to get an understanding of the history of Australia’s milk bars.
+So get that hair combed back, swagger on in to sit among the chrome fittings, and order one of their over 50 traditional-style milkshakes and soda spiders on the menu.
+Afterwards, pop by their Milk Bar Museum to get an understanding of the history of Australia’s milk bars.

 Address: 160 Patton Street, Broken Hill, NSW